allcloud-io/practical-python/README.md

 - What is Python?
 - 2 or 3?
 - Setting up Your Work Environment
-- Using the Interactive Shell
+- Using the Python Interpreter
 - Whitespace!
 - Data Types
 - Flow Control